omkar-mhaske-codes/dev-projects/README.md

 This file contains the ideas and codes of my personal collection of beginner web dev projects.
-Feel free to refer them for useful development.
+Feel free to refer them for useful development